MohamedZainU/Zoho-Advanced-Programming-Round-L3-Taxi-Latest-Question/README.md

 Now we can assign Taxi 4 cause we gave Taxi 4 rest once so yeah

+From Origin to A -> 1;
+From Origin to B -> 2;
+From Origin to C -> 3;
+From Origin to D -> 4;
+From Origin to E -> 5;
+From Origin to F -> 6;
+From Origin to G -> 7;

+Numbers Represents Distance from the Origin Point

+the above all details will be given in the question

 1. You will be given 4 Taxi for that 4 Taxi each Taxi will be provided with ID and current Spot